 The Life Point Story

 Pastor Danny Rivers and wife, Rachel opened the doors of Life Point for the first time at Giant Steps Learning Center in San Antonio, Texas on Easter Sunday, 2008.
 Seventy-two individuals were present for our first service.
 Since that landmark date, we have welcomed hundreds of new faces, many of which now call Life Point home.
-We currently meet in a building on the campus of the Latin American Bible Institute (no affiliation), at the corner of Braun Road and FM 1560, (we face Braun Road.)
+We currently meet in a building on the campus of the Christ Mission College (no affiliation), at the corner of Braun Road and FM 1560, (we face Braun Road.)
 God has blessed our ministry and in the near future, Life Point plans to build a new church campus just down the road on our new property to accommodate our rapidly growing church family.

 At all of our services, you can expect: